RichieHakim/ROICaT/README.md

 - [TODO](#TODO)<br>

 ## Announcements

-### TRACKING NOW IN BETA!
-Try it out in the demo notebook [here](https://github.com/RichieHakim/ROICaT/blob/main/notebooks/tracking_interactive_notebook.ipynb) or the demo script [here](https://github.com/RichieHakim/ROICaT/blob/main/notebooks/tracking_scripted_notebook.ipynb).
+- **TRACKING:** Try it out in the demo notebook [here](https://github.com/RichieHakim/ROICaT/blob/main/notebooks/tracking_interactive_notebook.ipynb) or the demo script [here](https://github.com/RichieHakim/ROICaT/blob/main/notebooks/tracking_scripted_notebook.ipynb).
-### Classification still in Alpha.
+- **CLASSIFICATION:** still in Alpha.
 Contact me if you want to help test it.
-### To help with development or beta test releases, please contact: rhakim@g.harvard.edu
+- To help with development or beta test releases, please contact: rhakim@g.harvard.edu

 # Installation
-**We want ROICaT to be installable on all systems.
-If you have any issues during the installation process, please make a [github issue](https://github.com/RichieHakim/ROICaT/issues) with the error.**
+ROICaT works on Windows, MacOS, and Linux.
+If you have any issues during the installation process, please make a [github issue](https://github.com/RichieHakim/ROICaT/issues) with the error.

 ### 0. Requirements
 - [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)<br>